Is a modular program degree a recognized degree?

 What happens if I cannot complete one of the scheduled courses due to illness, personal or professional emergencies, etc?

 If you cannot complete a course for any reason you may take the next scheduled course and complete the missed course at another time.
 The ADD/DROP deadline policy applies.
+See the Academic Calendar and Student Guide for Modular Programs for more information.

 Is financial aid available for modular students?